Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Toggles if ``[p]invite`` should be accessible for the average user.

-Bot must me made into a ``Public bot`` in the developer dashboard for public invites to work.
+The bot must be made into a ``Public bot`` in the developer dashboard for public invites to work.

 Example:
     - ``[p]inviteset public yes`` - Toggles the public invite setting.